Katia-Toboleva/react-accordion-with--i18n-translations/README.md

-## FAQ-accordion with React Hooks and i18n Internationalization
+## FAQ-accordion with React Hooks and i18n Internationalization.

 ### Description:
 FAQ accordion that supports 3 languages: English, Russian and Spanish.